mpcsh/wobsite/src/cv/index.md

 ### Ecma TC39 - Delegate
 *October 2019 - Present*

-I am currently serving on the champions group for the [pattern matching proposal](https://github.com/tc39/proposal-pattern-matching), where I am designing the feature's syntax and semantics as well as drafting its specification text.
-I recently conducted a stage 3 review of the [`Intl.Segmenter` proposal](https://github.com/tc39/proposal-intl-segmenter) by [implementing](https://github.com/mpcsh/proposal-intl-segmenter-review) the specification text from scratch, which will soon become a polyfill.
+I am currently serving as a co-champion for the [pattern matching proposal](https://github.com/tc39/proposal-pattern-matching), where I am designing the proposal's syntax and semantics as well as drafting its specification text.
 I have received consistent and widespread gratitude from other delegates and committee chairs for elevating the quality of plenary notes.

 ### Slack - Software Engineer - Desktop Foundations